SilverRainZ/silverrainz.github.io/notes/man/sphinx/how-sphinx-index-works.rst

 #.
 The hyperlink of name targets to document whose docname is "docname"
 #. ``IndexEntry`` are grouped by ``letter``, A.K.A category

-   .. hint:: In :ref:`genindex`, the category is usually a single first letter, this is why category is called "letter" here.
+   .. hint:: In :ref:`general-index`, the category is usually a single first letter, this is why category is called "letter" here.

 #.
 Entry with sub-entries (``subtype=1``) is collapsible (``baz``, ``quux``)
 #.
 Sub-entry (``subtype=2``) follow after with its entry with ``subtype=1`` in the ``list[IndexEntry]`` (``baz`` has 1 sub-entry while ``quxx`` has not)

-.. _genindex:
+.. _general-index:

 General Index (genindex)
 ========================